Coronavirus: What Can Students Expect?

-With A-levels results day out of the way, students across the UK will have a better idea of their future plans.
+With A-levels results day out of the way, students coming to Swansea to study will have a better idea of their future plans.

 But what will the university experience be like for “freshers” at what should be one of the most exciting times of their lives?

 Swansea University said plans to keep students safe include “bubbles” among flatmates, which means a ban on parties or having people over to stay.

 Public Health Wales said it had been advising universities.

 Plans for Swansea Students are understood to be broadly in line with most other Welsh universities.